Adiabatic Solutions of the Haydys-Witten Equations and Symplectic Khovanov Homology: Introduction

 \section{Introduction}

-Let $M^5 = C \times \Sigma \times \mathbb{R}^+_y$, where $C$ and $\Sigma$ are Riemann surfaces, and assume $M^5$ is equipped with a product metric $g$ and the non-vanishing unit vector field $v=\del_y$.
+Let $M^5 = C \times \Sigma \times \mathbb{R}^+_y$, where $C$ and $\Sigma$ are Riemann surfaces, and assume $M^5$ is equipped with a product metric $g$ and the non-vanishing unit vector field $v=\partial_y$.
 Write $\eta = g(v,\cdot)$ and observe that $\ker \eta$ coincides with the tangent space of $C\times \Sigma$.
 Throughout, we let $J$ be the almost complex structure on $\ker \eta$ that is induced by the complex structures on $C$ and $\Sigma$, respectively.
 We consider a principal $G$-bundle $E\to M^5$ for $G=SU(N)$ and denote by $\ad E$ its adjoint bundle.

-In this article we investigate the decoupled Haydys-Witten equations on $M^5$ with respect to $v$ and $J$, which were first introduced in \cite{Bleher2023b}.
+In this article we investigate the decoupled Haydys-Witten (dHW) equations on $M^5$ with respect to $v$ and $J$ introduced in \cite{Bleher2023b}.
 These are equations for a pair of connection $A \in \mathcal{A}(E)$ and Haydys' self-dual two-form $B\in\Omega^2_{v,+}(M^5, \ad E)$ (see \autoref{sec:khovanov-hermitian-yang-mills}).
 The almost complex structure $J$ lifts to a map on $\Omega^2_{v,+}(M^5)$ with eigenvalues $\pm 1$.
 The decoupled Haydys-Witten equations (dHW) are defined by

+In fact, we will mainly consider the decoupled Kapustin-Witten (dKW) equations, which arise from the dHW-equations as the $\mathbb{R}_s$-invariant reduction on five-manifolds of the form $M^5 = \mathbb{R}_s \times W^4$.
+This reduction works in complete analogy to how the full Kapustin-Witten equations arise as the $\mathbb{R}_s$-invariant reduction of the Haydys-Witten equations and depends on the (constant) angle $\theta$ between $v$ and $\partial_s$ \cite{Bleher2024b}.